Alejogb1/job-board/blog-data/how-can-i-verify-if-a-bank-account-is-already-linked-using-stripe-plaid-ach.md

 id: "how-can-i-verify-if-a-bank-account-is-already-linked-using-stripe-plaid-ach"
 ---

-Alright, let's tackle this.
-The question of verifying if a bank account is already linked when using Stripe, Plaid, and ACH payments is one I’ve had to address numerous times, and it's definitely a common pain point.
+Alright,  The question of verifying if a bank account is already linked when using Stripe, Plaid, and ACH payments is one I’ve had to address numerous times, and it's definitely a common pain point.
 It's not always a straightforward "yes" or "no" situation, and we need to consider a few angles to make this check reliable and robust.

 From my experience building payment platforms, I've learned that simply relying on a single check point can lead to failures and a poor user experience.
 Therefore, the process requires combining checks at multiple levels.
 Let's get into the technical nitty-gritty.